cangjie-bot/cangjie_docs/docs/dev-guide/source_en/first_understanding/hello_world.md

-# Running Your First Cangjie Program
+# 1Running Your First Cangjie Program

 Everything is ready—let's start writing and running your first Cangjie program!